ppy/osu-wiki/wiki/Beatmap/Hype/en.md

 ## Limit

-Users start with 10 hypes.
-Each hype independently takes a week to recharge after being used on a beatmap, meaning all hypes are available again after one week.
+Users start with 10 hypes, and they are consumed when used on beatmaps.
+Each hype takes a week after use to become available again.

 <!-- TODO: images of the beatmap page and the modding page -->